theislab/cellrank/examples/kernels/README.rst

 Kernels
 -------
-Below are examples of :class:`cellrank.tl.kernels.Kernel`.
+Below are examples of :class:`cellrank.kernels.Kernel`.